mikey-boy/tutortime/README.md

 docker run -p 5432:5432/tcp -d tutortime-db
 ```

-Ensure that the information specified in the [Dockerfile](postgres/Dockerfile) matches the db stanza of the [config.yaml](config.yaml)
+Ensure that the information specified in the [Dockerfile](postgres/Dockerfile) matches the db stanza of your `config.yaml`

 ### Frontend